ANCPLabOldenburg/ancpbids_documentation/book/introduction.md

 # Introduction to ancpBIDS

-ancpBIDS was developed by **Erdal Karaca** as part of his Master Thesis (2022) within the **Applied Neurocognitive Psychology (ANCP) Lab**.
-In agreement with some members of the **PyBIDS** community, ancpBIDS offers similar I/O (Input/Output) handling, focusing on remaining lightweight and ensuring backwards compatibility with it.
+ancpBIDS was developed by **Erdal Karaca** as part of his Master Thesis (2022) within the **Applied Neurocognitive Psychology (ANCP) Lab** and in agreement with some members of the **PyBIDS** community.
+It provides tools for handling I/O (Input/Output) tasks in BIDS datasets, with a focus on maintaining a lightweight structure and ensuring backwards compatibility with pyBIDS.

 * **Significant performance optimization.** thanks to its **in-memory graph representation**, ancpBIDS efficiently manages the loading process of datasets across multiple layers.
 A benchmark comparing dataset loading and querying performance showed that ancpBIDS performs efficiently across various dataset sizes.

 <img src="../static/benchmark.PNG" alt="bids-benchmark" width="400px">